So, you’ve self-published your book.

 - The work must be of high quality.

-- The price must be low and the book must be nicely produced.
+- The price must be reasonable and the book must be nicely produced.

 - If selling online, sample poems must be provided.